 • Stable mid-range discs: These discs are straight, accurate, and more controllable.
 They will be able to hold a straight line without doing many turns.
 They even have a reliable fade to the left as it would slow down.

-• Overstable mid-range discs: At high speed, these discs would follow an arcing path to the left.
-These discs have a pretty good fade at the end of all your shots.
+• Overstable mid-range discs: For a right handed player, an overstable mid will feature an arcing path to the left.
+These discs have a pretty good fade at the end of all your shots and do not turn over.

 • Understable mid-range discs: At high speed, these discs tend to turn over.
 They bend to the right before turning to the left when it already slows down.
+When you have enough power, an understable midrange like the Leviathan won’t fade back at the end of the flight at all.

 As a player, you have to base the type of disc-based on your preference and your situation.
 So, choose the disc which suits your own playing style, disc golf course, and your methods of play.

 Moreover, you have to choose the type which you feel would work best for you.
+Eventually, you will want different midrange discs of all stabilities for different shots you will face on the course.

 Weight of Mid-Range Disc